QuentinCG/QAzureStorageRestApi/README.md

 ## What is it

-This library (with a basic example) is designed to be integrated in projects using Azure storage which can't use Azure communication libraries provided by Microsoft.
+This library (with a basic example) is designed to be integrated in projects using Azure storage.

 This Qt class is able to do those actions from/to a container with any kind of blob in Azure storage using an account name and an account key:
  - <b>List containers</b> & <b>list files in a container</b> (It is possible to use <b>marker</b> to list specific contents/containers to not get too much content)